aleen42/PersonalWiki/git/model/model.md

 # 1 files changed, 1 insertions(+), 1 deletions(-)
 ```

-Don’t forget to bump the version number after branching off!
+Don't forget to bump the version number after branching off!

 Then, fix the bug and commit the fix in one or more separate commits.